Rosemead High School

 Rosemead High School is a secondary school located at 9063 East Mission Drive in Rosemead, California.
 It is a secondary school in the El Monte Union High School District.
-The campus, which is adjacent to a city park and pool, has 80 classrooms and a full-time certificated staff of 82 who provide support for approximately 1900 students.

 Rosemead High School requires 220 credits for graduation, including 40 credits in English and 20 in science, mathematics and physical education, respectively.
 The school offers Chinese and Spanish as foreign languages.
 The school also offers a number of advanced placement courses.

 Academics

 Rosemead High School provides a wide range of support programs to meet the academic needs of its students.
 The following programs are made available: English Language Arts support classes, which include; English Intensive for ninth-grade students, ALD 2 & ALD 3 English, for tenth and 11th-grade students, all of which are two-hour blocks; AVID; a math intervention lab was introduced during the 2017–2018 school year.
 An after-school PREP program is also available for use by students, providing tutoring in all core subject areas.
 Instructional services are provided to all Limited English Proficient (LEP) students by the California Education Code and Title V of the California Administrative Code.
 Special Education students have their needs met through Individualized Educational Programs (IEPs).